androlekss/volmatic-docklet/README.md

 - Initial release with hover popup and scroll-based volume adjustment.
 - Automatic icon updates for volume levels.
 - Compatible with PulseAudio and PipeWire using wpctl.

+## What’s new in 0.1.2

+- Add support for media info via playerctl

 ## License